busera/mads__communicating_data_science_results/README.md

 ## Case Study: Chicken Kitchen Expansion

 The case study centered around a data-driven decision-making case study for Chicken Kitchen, a premium fast-casual restaurant chain.
 As a data scientist, I was tasked with analyzing potential expansion locations for the franchise.
+The focus was on developing effective communication skills for data scientists, emphasizing the importance of tailoring content for different audiences and utilizing various communication formats.

 **Final presentations** are available here:
 - [SIADS523 Executive Summary](https://github.com/busera/mads__communicating_data_science_results/blob/main/reports/SIADS523%2001%20Executive%20Summary.pdf)